‘The Fat One’ sings: Spain’s Christmas lottery rolls out millions in prizes

 Thousands protest against Catalan amnesty in Spain

+The lucky number turned out to be 88008.
+Those who bought 20-euro tickets with that number each won 400,000 euros, or about 325,000 euros after tax, it was announced later on Friday.

-The two-centuries-old tradition kicks off the festive season and is televised from Madrid’s Teatro Real opera house, with tens of thousands of people tuning in to radio stations and watching online.
+The two-centuries-old tradition kicks off the festive season and was televised from Madrid’s Teatro Real opera house, with tens of thousands of people tuning in to radio stations and watching online.

 Purchasing and sharing tickets in the run-up to Christmas is a much-loved tradition among families and friends, and is celebrated in bars, sports clubs and on the streets.

-Children at the school in the Spanish capital pick the numbers from among 100,000 small wooden balls drawn from two large golden rolling drums, showing the ticket numbers and their corresponding prizes.
+Children at the school in the Spanish capital picked the numbers from among 100,000 small wooden balls drawn from two large golden rolling drums, showing the ticket numbers and their corresponding prizes.
 They sing out both figures, that cadence well-known across the country.

-The event lasts approximately three and half hours as ticket holders wait in anticipation for the jackpot known as “El Gordo” to be called out.
+The event lasted close to four hours as ticket holders waited in anticipation for the jackpot known as “El Gordo” to be called out.

 While other lotteries may have bigger individual top prizes, El Gordo, held each year on December 22, is ranked as the world’s richest for the total prize money involved.